Linda Kasabian: Witness for the prosecution

 Taking the witness stand, Kasabian was the chief witness for the prosecution, and she tearfully recounted the murders in vivid detail.
-She related to the trial jury all that she had seen and heard during her stay with the "family" and during the commission of the murders.
+She related to the trial jury all that she had seen and heard during her stay with the Manson family and during the commission of the murders.
 Her testimony was considered to be the most dramatic segment of the very long trial, and it received an unprecedented amount of news media coverage.
-During the trial, unjailed members of the Manson "family" led a campaign of intimidation against Kasabian in an effort to prevent her from testifying.
+During the trial, unjailed members of the Manson family led a campaign of intimidation against Kasabian in an effort to prevent her from testifying.
 The actual defendants in the crime constantly disrupted her testimony with a blizzard of dramatic courtroom theatrics.
 Manson ran a finger across his throat, glaring at Kasabian as she testified, an act he repeated during the testimony of other prosecution witnesses.

-Susan Atkins also repeatedly whispered to Kasabian across the courtroom "You're killing us!", to which Kasabian responded, "I am not killing you, you have killed yourselves".
+Susan Atkins also repeatedly whispered to Kasabian across the courtroom, "You're killing us!" to which Kasabian responded, "I am not killing you, you have killed yourselves."
 Manson notoriously interrupted Kasabian's testimony by holding up a copy of the Los Angeles Times newspaper to the jury with the headline "Manson Guilty, Nixon Declares" referring to President Richard Nixon's statements to the press about the pre-verdict trial.
-He apparently hoped that this stunt would result in a mistrial, which the defense argued for, but lost.
+He apparently hoped that this stunt would result in a mistrial, which the defense argued for but lost.
 Judge Charles H. Older refused to allow the defendants to legally benefit from the antics.

 During Kasabian's cross-examination, Manson's defense lawyer Irving Kanarek showed her large color crime-scene photographs of the Tate murders.
-Kasabian's emotional reaction was in stark contrast to the other "family" members.
+Kasabian's emotional reaction was in stark contrast to the other Family members.
 Manson and Krenwinkel's defense attorney Paul Fitzgerald later asserted that Kanarek's tactic—meant to discredit Kasabian—was a grave error that completely backfired and exonerated the state's primary witness.
 Composing herself enough to look up from the color photo of the dead, bloodied Sharon Tate, Kasabian shot a look across the courtroom to the defendants.
-"How could you do that?", she asked.
+"How could you do that?" she asked.
 The female defendants laughed.
 Manson's defense attorney Kanarek asked Kasabian how she could be so certain, considering her LSD use, that she had not participated in the gruesome act.
 "Because I don't have that kind of thing in me, to do something so animalistic", she replied.

-Although the Manson gang's murder trial lasted nine months, with testimony from numerous witnesses (including several other former "family" members), Kasabian's testimony, more than anything else, according to Bugliosi, led to the convictions of Manson, Watson, Atkins, Krenwinkel, and Van Houten.
+Although the Manson Family murder trials lasted nine months, with testimony from numerous witnesses (including several other former Family members), Kasabian's testimony more than anything else, according to Bugliosi, led to the convictions of Manson, Watson, Atkins, Krenwinkel, and Van Houten.